- GOLD IRA

 ESOP vs. 401(k) vs. 403(b) vs. Other Retirement Accounts

-Types of Gold You Can Invest in Through an ESOP
+What Types of Gold Can I Invest in Through an ESOP?

 Unless you have accumulated diversification rights through your employer, ESOP participants cannot add gold investments through their ESOP.
 Unless you work for a gold mining company, your ESOP account will not contain any physical gold or “paper” gold.